If you're ready to make the big move, figuring out when to put your home on the market can be tricky.

 If your next home is going to be a new-build, you will need to coordinate the sale of your current property with the completion date of your new home.

-The good news is that you are likely to know the target date several months in advance, assuming there are no building delays.
+The good news with buying a new-build is that you're likely to know the target date several months in advance, assuming there are no building delays.

-In these circumstances, it can be a good idea to list your home early but make sure the estate agent is aware of the situation and informs potential buyers, so that you are all working towards the same date from the start.
+In these circumstances, it can be a good idea to list your home early but make sure the estate agent is aware of the situation and informs potential buyers, so that you're all working towards the same date from the start.

 How urgently do you need to move?